AnExplorer vs Total Commander for Android

 Verdict

 Total Commander is legendary and genuinely powerful.
-If you're a PC power user who grew up with the Windows version, the Android port will feel right at home.
-But it's built for one device (phone) and requires plugin installation for basic features that AnExplorer includes natively.
+Its plugin ecosystem and dual-pane interface make it one of the most capable file managers for single-device use.
+If you're a PC power user who grew up with the Windows version, the Android port will feel like home.

-Copyright © DWorkS 2011 – 2026 All rights reserved
+Copyright © DWorkS 2011 – 2026 All Rights Reserved.